Talking with Your Child about Relationships

 Warning Signs of Dating Violence

-- avoiding friends, family, and school activities
+- avoid friends, family, and school activities.

-- making excuses for a partner’s behaviour
+- make excuses for a partner’s behaviour.

-- loss of interest in favourite activities
+- lose interest in favourite activities.

-- unexplained injuries, like bruises or scratches
+- have unexplained injuries, like bruises or scratches.

-For more information, visit our Resources page.
+For more information, visit our Additional Resources page.